vadzimk/car_sharing/README.md

 # cashare

+## Overview
-### CRUD application using
+This is a CRUD application using:
-- React frontend and Material-ui
+- React frontend and Material-ui ( MUI )
 - Express backend and REST API
 - PostgreSQL database with PostGIS
-- AWS S3 file storage
+- AWS S3 file storage ( _migrated to OCI_ )
-- GitHub Actions CI
 - Jest and Cypress tests
 - Leaflet, Maptiler, OpenStreetMap - geocoding and map APIs
+- GitHub Actions CI ( _migrated to Gitlab CI_ )
+- Docker
+- NGINX reverse-proxy

 #### Hosts can
 - list their cars for share